-Douglas Middle School students follow an instructional schedule that operates on a four-day cycle.
+Douglas Intermediate Elementary School students follow an instructional schedule that operates on a four-day cycle.
 This allows for maximization of the various specialists.
-All students have one Related Arts class (Art, Music, P.E., and Library) daily.
+All students have a Related Arts class (Art, Music, P.E., and Library) four days out of the five-day cycle.